• Skip to primary navigation

 You will have to walk up and down fairly steep steps, so be prepared with good walking shoes.
 Most of our group wore athletic shoes, and a couple of people used walking sticks.

-If you're planning to hike the Inca Trail, I heard from others in our group that it was tough, so be prepared.
-The Inca Trail is one of the world's most popular hiking experiences, with options of one-day hikes to longer hikes with camping.
+If you’re planning to hike the Inca Trail, I heard from others in our group that it was tough, so be prepared.

 For either choice, you must have a guide, and for the camping hike, you'll want to have porters to carry your gear.
 Pack animals are no longer allowed on the Trail.

 Though the Inca Trail is hard work for the porters, most of them are in this job because they love to be able to be outdoors and show visitors this beautiful part of the world.
-Be sure to book through a reputable company so you know the porters are paid well, and always remember to tip your porters and guides.

-I booked my trip through G Adventures and they took care of permits for tours, transportation, hotels, and anything else I needed while in Peru, including setting up optional activities like Food Tours.
+I booked my trip through G Adventures and they took care of permits for tours, transportation, hotels, and anything else I needed while in Peru, including setting up optional activities like food tours.

-I loved that they had an app I could follow every day without pulling paperwork out of my backpack, even giving me a packing list right within the app.
-There were a few things I wouldn't have thought of, like packets of electrolyte drink mix I could add to water.
-When you're affected by the altitude, staying hydrated is really important.
+There were a few things I wouldn’t have thought of, like packets of electrolyte drink mix I could add to water.
+When you’re affected by the altitude, staying hydrated is really important.
 I was glad they thought of that!

 It's important to know the best time to visit Machu Picchu as it's a long journey for most of us and you want to be able to have the experience of a lifetime.
 Do your research and be sure you're planning the trip in the best time of year.